Bond Life Sciences Center Policies for use of Greenhouses & Growth Chamber Space

 PESTICIDE POLICY

-2. Everyone who works in the greenhouses or growth chambers is required to go through initial and annual Worker Protection Training with Michelle Brooks.
-Michelle will also go over the pesticide procedures with new hires during that initial training.
-If you hire new people, make sure they contact Michelle to set up a time to do this 30 minute training.
+- Everyone who works in the greenhouses or growth chambers is required to go through initial and annual Worker Protection Training with the Plant Growth Facility Coordinator.
+The Plant Growth Facility Coordinator will also go over the pesticide procedures with new hires during that initial training.
+If you hire new people, make sure they contact the Plant Growth Facility Coordinator to set up a time to do this 30 minute training.
 For annual retraining, look for email announcement at the beginning of fall semester for large group trainings to attend

-3. .It is up to you, the user, to keep an eye on your plants and submit a pesticide application request in writing to Michelle when you notice a problem.
-The best way to do that is to email Michelle Brooks (brooksm@missouri.edu) with your request and the specific location you are requesting treatment for.
-Once Michelle receives a request, her crew scouts the room to confirm which specific pests are present and she will schedule the initial application.
-Michelle does her best to get the room treated as soon as possible but depending on when she receives your request and the severity of the problems in all the rooms she receives requests for, it may not be sprayed immediately.
+- .It is up to you, the user, to keep an eye on your plants and submit a pesticide application request in writing to the Plant Growth Facility Coordinator when you notice a problem.
+The best way to do that is to email the Plant Growth Facility Coordinator) with your request and the specific location you are requesting treatment for.
+Once the Plant Growth Facility Coordinator receives a request, their crew scouts the room to confirm which specific pests are present and she will schedule the initial application. the Plant Growth Facility Coordinator does their best to get the room treated as soon as possible but depending on when she receives your request and the severity of the problems in all the rooms she receives requests for, it may not be sprayed immediately.
 For example, if you turn in a request at 3:00 on Tuesday it will probably not get treated until Thursday.
 Pesticides are only sprayed on Tuesday and Thursday evenings after 4:30 pm so that you have time to get your work done during the day and the greenhouse will only be locked overnight.
 Warning signs will be posted on the door for the restricted entry interval during which time, the room will be locked.
 In the morning, they take down the signs and unlock the door.
 The green sign stating when and what was sprayed will be posted in the hallway for 30 days so you can go back and look to see what was done in your room.
-Beyond 30 days, you need to contact Michelle for that information.
+Beyond 30 days, you need to contact the Plant Growth Facility Coordinator for that information.

-5. If you are taking data or something that you have to have access to your greenhouse on certain Tuesday or Thursday evenings, you need to let Michelle know so she knows they can’t spray those evenings.
-If for some reason there are plants that you do not want sprayed, you need to let Michelle know that too, however, keep in mind that if the entire room is infested, she cannot get control of the pest if there are infested plants that she can’t spray.
+- If you are taking data or something that you have to have access to your greenhouse on certain Tuesday or Thursday evenings, you need to let the Plant Growth Facility Coordinator know so she knows they can’t spray those evenings.
+If for some reason there are plants that you do not want sprayed, you need to let the Plant Growth Facility Coordinator know that too, however, keep in mind that if the entire room is infested, she cannot get control of the pest if there are infested plants that she can’t spray.

-7. Keep in mind that you should submit a request when you first notice a problem.
+- Keep in mind that you should submit a request when you first notice a problem.
 If the plants are severely infested, it is much harder to control plus the chances are much greater that the pest can spread to neighboring rooms.
-On the other hand, if you see one thrips and turn in a request, if Michelle can’t find the thrips when she scouts, the room will not be sprayed.
+On the other hand, if you see one thrips and turn in a request, if the Plant Growth Facility Coordinator can’t find the thrips when she scouts, the room will not be sprayed.
 Most of her pesticides are contact pesticides so it doesn’t do any good to spray if the pest is not actually there.
-Michelle will scout the room for the next couple of weeks and if she finds thrips she will begin treatments.
-There are also lots of restrictions on how many times per year that Michelle can spray certain pesticides so she has to be careful to make sure the pest problem is there before she can spray
+The Plant Growth Facility Coordinator will scout the room for the next couple of weeks and if she finds thrips she will begin treatments.
+There are also lots of restrictions on how many times per year that the Plant Growth Facility Coordinator can spray certain pesticides so she has to be careful to make sure the pest problem is there before she can spray

-8. Those of you who work in both growth chambers and greenhouses should always go to the growth chambers before you go to the greenhouses and never move plants from the greenhouse to the growth chamber room.
+- Those of you who work in both growth chambers and greenhouses should always go to the growth chambers before you go to the greenhouses and never move plants from the greenhouse to the growth chamber room.
 It’s very easy to carry pests on plants or yourself from the greenhouses to the chambers.
-Michelle also recommends that you do not wear yellow clothing in greenhouses.
+The Plant Growth Facility Coordinator also recommends that you do not wear yellow clothing in greenhouses.
 Whiteflies are very attracted to yellow clothes and will land on you and be moved from one place to another.

-10. Cleanliness in your greenhouse can help to keep pest populations under control.
+- Cleanliness in your greenhouse can help to keep pest populations under control.
 Any build-up of media or plant debris on benches or on the floor are places that harbor pests.
 Stacks of pots being stored in the greenhouse can harbor pests.
-There are brooms in the hallway and Michelle has a shop vac and power washer that can be checked out for use by emailing Michelle or Richard Martin (martinrich@missouri.edu).
+There are brooms in the hallway and the Plant Growth Faciltity Coordinator has a shop vac and power washer that can be checked out for use by emailing the Plant Growth Facility Coordinator.
 If there is any time that a growth chamber or greenhouse can be emptied out and thoroughly cleaned it will help.

-11. Please also keep in mind that when Michelle's crew sprays a greenhouse or growth chamber, complete eradication is nearly impossible.
+- Please also keep in mind that when the Plant Growth Faciltity Coordinator's crew sprays a greenhouse or growth chamber, complete eradication is nearly impossible.
 There are just no pesticides that are relatively safe for people to handle that completely kill everything.
 Because most of them are contact sprays it’s just very hard to hit every tiny pest so they do the best they can to kill as many as possible.

 Guidelines for Working in the LSC Potting Room (Rm 104)